-For the Work portal instances (Web servers), you may hover on each, and click Check health to run an immediate check on its associated resources availability:
+You can hover the mouse pointer on each Work portal instance (Web servers), and click Check health to run an immediate check on its associated resources availability:

-For the Work portal instances (Web servers), you may hover on each, and click Detail to see its reported health status in terms of availability and latency:
+You can hover the mouse pointer on each Work portal instance (Web server) and click Detail to see its reported health status in terms of availability and latency:

-For the Scheduler service instances, you may similarly hover on each, and click Detail to see its reported health status in terms of availability and latency, just the same as with Web servers.
+Hover the mouse pointer on a Scheduler service instances, and click Detail to see its reported health status in terms of availability and latency.

-The users option is a dedicated view to show the number of concurrent users working simultaneously (for the pre-defined time frame, shown in the chart as the horizontal axis).
+The users option shows the number of users working simultaneously (for the pre-defined time frame, shown in the chart as the horizontal axis).

-This view considers a chart in the upper part to display the total number of errors (for the pre-defined time frame, shown in the chart as the horizontal axis), while showing a table with the detail of those reported errors having: the case instance, source, timestamp, the error exception, and diagnostic tags.
+This view has a chart in the upper part to display the total number of errors (for the pre-defined time frame, shown in the chart as the horizontal axis), while showing details of those reported errors: the case instance, source, timestamp, the error exception, and diagnostic tags.

-The traces option is a dedicated view that lists all custom tracing that is written in scripting expressions by means of the CHelper.trace() method solely.
+The traces option lists all custom traces written in scripting expressions by means of the CHelper.trace() method.

-Traces displayed by this view will allow you to browse according to the timestamp, server instance, source (Web application or Scheduler), category (name of the trace) or the logged data.
+You can browse the traces according to the timestamp, server instance, source (Web application or Scheduler), category (name of the trace) or logged data.

-In order to make the most of this view, it is recommended to rely on a standard nomenclature for your traces (e.g, possibly including the case identifier in its file name) that you coordinate with you other team work members.
+To make the most of this view, we recommend that your team agrees on a standard nomenclature for your traces (e.g, possibly including the case identifier in its file name).

-The settings option allows you to change settings uniformly for all of your Automation Server components so that you can define which server events are reported into logs.
+The settings option lets you to change settings uniformly for all of your Automation Server components to define which server events are reported into logs.